zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

    and add them to the *Name Server IP* set.

-3. Obtain the IP addresses of each name server for *Child Zone* using the method [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.

 4. If the *Name Server IP* set is empty, output *[A01_NO_NAME_SERVERS_FOUND]* and exit the test.